 One of the best day trips from Launceston is a visit to Josef Chromy Winery.
 Driving into the pebbled entrance to Josef Chromy, the picturesque view over the vineyard and lake is reminiscent of being in Europe, but at the same time so very Tasmanian.

 The Josef Chromy Cellar Door is located in the estate’s original 1880s homestead, surrounded by lovely gardens.
+Some say it’s one of the most picturesque wineries in Tasmania.

 Inside, there’s an open log fire, where you can sip fine Tasmanian wine and enjoy views of the vineyards and lakes.